 Electrical panels, and the circuit breakers within them, provide protection to home occupants.
 Circuit breakers are designed to trip for one of two reasons:

-Electrical overload.
-Electrical overload occurs when too much power draws on a single circuit.
-This excess power overloads the circuit and causes the breaker to trip.
-This is why it is important for electrical contractors to properly plan out your home’s wiring.
 For example, running the dryer and dishwasher at the same time on the same circuit could easily cause a circuit breaker to trip.
-The breaker trips when it detects to much power.
+The breaker trips when it detects too much power.
 Therefore, it trips, which stops the flow of electricity.
 A qualified electrician should be able to calculate and wire safe loads for your electrical panel.

 Avoiding Tripped Circuit Breakers